DougBurke/chandraobs/notes/display.md

 Note that I am manually creating "views" of the data that could be selectable instead via a faceted browsing interfacte.

+ - the links between target name and SIMBAD can be improved;
+   eg drop " offset ..." when searching.
+This requires "improving" the simbad data type/database storage.

  - a view of the object types II: give some statisics on the object types that have been observed (broken down by time or AO; the latter is harder and I don't think as interesting